-Youth Rising Above’s GoTheDistance Mentorship Program is a 6-month, one-to-one mentoring program that offers opportunities to youth who are marginalized or at-risk, between the ages of 16 and 24, to receive thoughtful and authentic guidance in the areas of Career Development, Life Skills, Leadership, Communication, or the Arts!
-In keeping with Youth Rising Above’s mission to provide young people with the opportunity to live wholesome, successful and enriching lives, this program will empower mentees to set personal goals; network with dedicated mentors; and discuss ways in which they can maximize their growth, knowledge, and positive development; while leading to increased overall success and well-being.
+Youth Rising Above’s GoTheDistance Mentorship Program is a 6-month, one-to-one mentoring program that offers opportunities to youth ages of 16 and 24, to receive thoughtful and authentic guidance in the areas of Career Development, Education, or Life Skills!
+In keeping with Youth Rising Above’s mission to provide young people with the opportunity to live wholesome, successful and enriching lives, this program will propel mentees to set personal goals; network with dedicated mentors; and discuss ways in which they can maximize their growth, knowledge, and positive development; while leading to increased overall success and well-being.

-While the GoTheDistance Mentorship Program welcomes all young people, our organization’s primary mandate is to support marginalized youth populations (newcomers; youth with disabilities; youth experiencing homelessness; youth involved with the criminal justice system; indigenous youth; black youth; racialized youth; youth identifying with the LGBTQ2S+ population; youth from low socio-economic environments; youth with little to no work experience; youth experiencing barriers to education and, youth exiting the child welfare system) between the ages of 16-24.
+While the GoTheDistance Mentorship Program welcomes all young people, our organization’s primary mandate is to support marginalized youth populations (newcomers; youth with disabilities; youth experiencing homelessness; youth involved with the legal system; Indigenous youth; Black youth; youth of colour/racialized youth; youth identifying with the LGBTQ2S+ community; youth from low socio-economic environments; youth with little to no work experience; youth experiencing barriers to education and, youth exiting the child welfare system) between the ages of 16-24.
 This program is for youth who want to be mentored specifically in Career Development, Education, or Life Skills.

 Given that this is a one-to-one mentoring program with limited space, GoTheDistance is accepting 10 mentors and 10 youth per cohort.
 Mentors and youth must apply at the bottom of this page; spots are not guaranteed.

-GoTheDistance Mentors are adults who have completed an orientation/training session, have experience in their respective fields, and are looking to contribute to the lives of Toronto youth and meaningful community development work.
-All GoTheDistance mentors will attend two mandatory orientation events, and will pass a thorough selection process including interviews and a vulnerable sector screening police check and pass and interview and reference check screening process.
+GoTheDistance Mentors are experts in either Career Development, Education, or Life Skills, have experience in their respective fields, and are looking to contribute to the lives of Toronto youth and meaningful community development work.
+All GoTheDistance mentors will attend two mandatory orientation events, and will pass a thorough selection process including interviews and a vulnerable sector screening police check.
 Mentors will be matched with mentees based on youth’s indicated interest in either of the aforementioned scopes of mentorship, lived experience, interests, geographical location, and other applicable areas.

-In order to ensure successful completion of our program for all mentees, transit tokens will be provided to mentees if meetings might occur in-person – it will be the mentor’s and mentee’s responsibility to confirm in-person meetings with GTD program staff well in advance.
-Mentees who complete the full 6-month mentorship program, attend two mandatory professional development events, and submit reflections every two months will also receive a $100 honorarium at the end of the 6-month program.
+In order to ensure the successful completion of our program for all mentees, transit tokens will be provided to mentees if meetings might occur in-person – it will be the mentor’s and mentee’s responsibility to confirm in-person meetings with GTD program staff well in advance.
+Mentees who complete the full 6-month mentorship program, attend two mandatory professional development events, and submit reflections every two months will also receive a $200 honorarium, certificate, and reference letter at the end of the program.